LIT-Protocol/lit-services-docs/docs/shopify-docs/add-lit-block-to-store.md

 ---

-The Lit App Block is an theme-app-extension used to show customers which products have been gated.
+The Lit App Block is a theme-app-extension used to show customers which products have been gated.

 On products with an associated **discount**, the block will render in addition to the **Buy** and **Add to cart** buttons.